Argentina paralysed by anti-IMF deal strike | Malay Mail

 The finance ministry estimated the strike would cost Argentina’s economy one billion dollars.

-Macri, a free-market businessman and a former mayor of the capital, scrapped many subsidies his predecessors had granted on a variety of services, most notably electricity, gas and water.
+Macri, a free-market businessman who once ran one of the country’s top football clubs, scrapped many subsidies his predecessors had granted on a variety of services, most notably electricity, gas and water.

 The rise in the cost of utilities, as well as in public transport, further eroded the spending power of Argentines.